Types Of Shipping Explained – All the Options For SMBs in 2025

 Shipping is the backbone of the world economy.
 It’s what moves goods from one location to the other.
 For SMBs, this means not only getting shipments from a warehouse to a fulfillment center, but to customers’ doorsteps as well.

-Understanding the different types of shipping and your options can help you make an informed decision when fulfilling customer orders.
-Let’s take a closer look at all the shipping options for SMBs and what they entail.
+Understanding the different types of shipping methods can help you make an informed decision when fulfilling orders for your customers.
+In this article we take a closer look at all the shipping options for SMBs, so you can be confident that you’re choosing the right shipping method for your needs.

-If you’re an online SMB that sells direct to consumers, you know shipping is one of the biggest challenges you face.
+If you’re an online SMB that sells direct to consumers, you know e-commerce shipping is one of the biggest challenges you face.
 How will you get your packages to customers?
 What are your options?
+And how do you know you’re using the most cost-effective shipping method available?

 Because the shipping industry is vast and complex, you may feel overwhelmed by the process.
-Let’s simplify things and take a closer look at your shipping options.
+Let’s simplify things and take a closer look at the information you need to create a viable shipping strategy for your business.

 Small-volume or single-item shipping is what most people think of when they hear the word “shipping.”